cmu-delphi/delphi-epidata/docs/index.md

 - [COVIDcast data](api/covidcast.md), providing daily updates about COVID-19
   activity across the United States.
 [API clients](api/covidcast_clients.md) for quick access to COVID data are available.
-- [Data about other epidemics](api/README.md), including influenza, dengue, and other epidemics tracked by Delphi through a variety of data streams.
+- [Data about other diseases](api/README.md), including influenza, dengue, and other diseases tracked by Delphi through a variety of data streams.

 The Delphi group is extremely grateful for Pedrito Maynard-Zhang for all his help with the Epidata API [documentation](api/README.md).